COPRS/infrastructure/docs/user_manuals/how-to/Migrate ceph cluster.md

 ## 1. Backup sensitive data

-This procedure is complex, and it case of failure, you may lose all your data, so please backup any sensitive data beforehand. see [Databases backups.md]('./Databases backups.md')
+This procedure is complex, and it case of failure, you may lose all your data, so please backup any sensitive data beforehand.
+See [Databases backups](./Databases%20backups.md)

 ## 2. Create the rook_ceph node group

-Following the documentation [./Cluster configuration.md]('./Cluster configuration.md') and [./Cluster scaling.md]('./Cluster scaling.md'), create the `rook_ceph` node group with at least three nodes ans the amount of storage you need.
+Following the documentation [Cluster configuration](./Cluster%20configuration.md) and [Cluster scaling](./Cluster%20scaling.md), create the `rook_ceph` node group with at least three nodes ans the amount of storage you need.

 ## 3. Allow rook-ceph pods to run on the new nodes